Weed and Alcohol: What Happens When You Combine Them?

 Meanwhile, as of 2023, medical cannabis is legal in 38 states, while recreational use is legal in 23 states and the District of Columbia.
 But while beer and weed may seem like a match made in heaven, combining the two can lead to unpredictable effects, including increased impairment and heightened risks of dangerous behavior.

 But it's not all doom and gloom!
-As the cannabis industry continues to grow, there has been a rise in the popularity of infused beverages, which offer a unique and potentially safer way to consume both weed and alcohol.
+As the cannabis industry continues to grow, there has been a rise in the popularity of infused beverages, which offer a unique and potentially safer way to consume both weed and alcohol (or CBD and alcohol).
 From sparkling cannabis-infused waters to cannabis-infused beers, these products provide an alternative to traditional means of getting drunk or high that may be more familiar to those looking to try both substances together.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.